fernandorrmartins/salesforce-debug-module/README.md

 <br>&emsp;![Alt text](image-7.png)
 &emsp;![Alt text](image-8.png)
 <br>&emsp;<b>→ Explanation:</b>
 <br>&emsp;1.
-In the message section, a nem section called 'Exception Data' is created, displaying what is important.
+In the message, a new section called 'Exception Data' is created, displaying what is important.
 <br>&emsp;2.
 With this we can implement exception log as simple, clear and fast as possible.
 <hr>